bkaminnski/react/01-from-0-to-react-in-15-minutes/README.md

 ## Explanations

 - Parameters used in `npm install`:
-    - `--save` for runtime dependencies
+    - `--save` for runtime dependencies, they go to the `"dependencies"` section in `package.json`
-    - `--save-dev` for compilation time dependencies
+    - `--save-dev` for compilation time dependencies, they go to the `"devDependencies"` section in `package.json`
 - `.jsx` extension:
     - lets you use HTML-like notation in javascript files (thought it's neither a string nor HTML)
     - for example here: `ReactDOM.render(<HelloWorld/>, document.getElementById('helloWorld'));`